angel-gao/AI-VS-Human-Battleship/README.md

 ## Introduction

 **AI VS Human Battleship Game** AI vs. Human Battleship is an interactive game developed using Java and JavaFX, offering a graphical user interface for engaging battleship gameplay.
 Players can challenge an artificial intelligence in a classic battle of naval strategy.
+For the rules to play the game, please reference to [Link Text]([URL](https://www.hasbro.com/common/instruct/battleship.pdf))

 ## Features